potatoeggy/eifueo/docs/sph3u7.md

 where $G=6.67×10^{-11} \text{ N}\cdot\text{m}^2\cdot\text{kg}^{-2}$ is Newton's constant of universal gravitation, $r$ is the distance between the objects' **centre of mass**, and $m$ and $M$ are the masses of the objects acted on and acting, respectively.

+The net gravitational force acting on an object is equal to the resultant vector formed by components of each force acting on it.

 ## Resources

  - [IB Physics Data Booklet](/resources/g11/ib-physics-data-booklet.pdf)